ShuklaGroup/MA_REAP/README.md

                         Regime used to combine rewards from different agents.
 Default: collaborative.
 (Ignored if passing reset file.)
 ```

-Once a reset file is available, its path should be passed to the `-r` flag and all settings will be set automatically.
+Once a reset file is available, its path must be passed to the `-r` flag and all settings will be set automatically.
 The user can override flags `-fc`, `-n`, `-o`, and `-c` to accomodate for certain changes.

 ## Environment setup
 The easiest way to install the required dependencies is through [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html):